onepub-dev/dcli/README.md

 ```
 Once you set an environment variable or modify an existing one, then any calls to `env()` will return the set value.

-If you run a child process via any of the DShell methods then the child process will be passed all of current environment variable.
+If you run a child process via any of the DCli methods then the child process will be passed all of current environment variable.

-You CANNOT change the DShell script's parent environment variables.
+You CANNOT change the DCli script's parent environment variables.
 This is a security restriction imposed by the OS.

-DShell also exposes a number of commonly used environment variables as global getters.
+DCli also exposes a number of commonly used environment variables as global getters.

 * HOME
 * PATH